Aspergillus microcysticus: Growth and morphology

 A. microcysticus has been cultivated on both Czapek yeast extract agar (CYA) plates and Malt Extract Agar Oxoid® (MEAOX) plates.
-The growth morphology of the colonies can be seen in the pictures below.
+The growth morphology of the colonies can be seen in the pictures below, where distinct differences in texture, coloration, and edge structure are evident depending on the medium used.
+These visual variations may reflect the organism’s metabolic response to differing nutrient compositions, and can be useful for species identification or comparative analysis.